marceloandrioni/pdf_hyperlink2attachment/README.md

 __What?__ Get all the hyperlinks in a pdf file that reference local files and attach the files to the pdf.

 __Why?__ This way a single pdf file can hold all the data.
 Also useful to attach data that does not "fit" a regular document layout (e.g.: very large tables, non-table and non-image files).
-See this [file](examples/document2.pdf) as an example.
+Download and open this [file](examples/document2.pdf) in a pdf viewer to see an example of this. __Note__: a "real" pdf viewer (e.g.: Adobe, Firefox, Chrome, Edge, Evince, Okular, etc) should be used, the pdf render "inside" GitHub is not enough.

 ## Introduction